squid-cache/squid-cache.github.io/SquidFaq/BugReporting.rst

 == crashes and core dumps ==
 There are two conditions under which squid will exit abnormally and generate a coredump.
 First, a SIGSEGV or SIGBUS signal will cause Squid to exit and dump core.
 Second, many functions include consistency checks.
 If one of those checks fail, Squid calls abort() to generate a core dump.

-If you have a core dump file then use gdb to extract a stack trace from the core as follows:
+If you have a core dump file, then use gdb to extract a stack trace from the core using a "bt full" command (if supported) or a "backtrace" command (can be typed as "bt" and is always supported, but gives less information):

 {{{
 % gdb /usr/local/squid/sbin/squid core
 gdb> backtrace
 }}}

 Many people report that Squid doesn't leave a coredump anywhere.
 This may be due to one of the following reasons:

  * Resource Limits